Aayush895/Markdown-Editor/README.md

 # TODO: Displaying all the fetched docs in the expandable nav and in the previewer

-- Fetch the created docs
+- Fetch the created docs --> Done
+- Store all these docs in a global storage which will be zustand --> Done
-- Modify the docs by adding another parameter which is going to be `isSelectedFile`
+- Modify the docs by adding another parameter which is going to be `isSelectedFile` --> Done
-- Store all these docs in a global storage which will be zustand
-- When clicked on any of the files, make the `isSelectedFile` true and display that file name at the top in a tab format and load all the contents of that file in the input tag and display it in the previewer
+- When clicked on any of the files, make the `isSelectedFile` true and display that file name at the top in a tab format --> Done
--